fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 - Joseph LaPorte, [What are natural foods?](https://aeon.co/essays/is-eating-natural-food-the-same-as-eating-whats-healthy).
 This article discusses ways we should and should not define natural food, with a focus on the dangers of equating natural and healthy.
 This article is a great example of why thinking about definitions of natural food are important, especially in terms of how it affects thinking about ideas of health.

-- [The Family Oracle of Health](https://www.google.com/books/edition/The_Family_Oracle_of_Health_Or_Magazine/K-oEAAAAQAAJ?hl=en&gbpv=0) (1824), bottom 64--top 68 (the section on the "natural food of man").
-This is our first primary source, a very short letter to the editor from 1824 about what our natural diet should be.
+- [The Family Oracle of Health](https://www.google.com/books/edition/The_Family_Oracle_of_Health_Or_Magazine/K-oEAAAAQAAJ?hl=en&gbpv=0) (1824), 62--64 (_On Vegetable Diet_); bottom 64--top 68 (_What is the Natural Food of Man_).
+Take a few minutes to skim the titles of the articles as you're scrolling to get to the readings--it's an eclectic mix!
+This is our first primary source, two very short letters to the editor from 1824 about what our natural diet should be.
+Writing style aside, the arguments sound like they could come from a diet book published last year.

 #### Notable
 - [What is a Natural Food](https://www.npr.org/sections/thesalt/2016/05/08/477057872/what-is-natural-food-a-riddle-wrapped-in-notions-of-good-and-evil).
 Is the idea of natural food essentially a moral judgement about how much technology should or should not be applied to food?
 Can any clear demarcation between